bhgames/data_check/README.md

 * Job Template Creation
 * Job Scheduling
 * Nested AND-type Rules and Check Types (e.g. if table name matches loans AND has updated_at column, check date_gaps)
-* Four types of check: DateGap, Uniqueness, Nullness, and Column Comparison on Same Table
+* Five types of check: DateGap, Uniqueness, Nullness, ID Gap, and Column Comparison on Same Table
+* Storage of Failed Rows as CSVs in S3

 ## Startup